tiagobsbraga/awesome-react-native/README.md

 - [react-native-animatable ★2069](https://github.com/oblador/react-native-animatable) - Standard set of easy to use animations and declarative transitions for React Native (built on react-native Animated
 - [react-native-snackbar-component ★0](https://github.com/SiDevesh/React-Native-SnackBar-Component) - A snackbar component for Android and iOS, customizable and simple.
 - [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient) - A <LinearGradient /> component for react-native
+- [react-native-calendar-strip](https://github.com/BugiDev/react-native-calendar-strip) - Easy to use and visually stunning calendar component for React Native.

 ### Navigation
 - [react-navigation,621 ★2586](https://github.com/react-community/react-navigation) - Easy to use Navigation for React Native